gabrielsantos2000/gabrielsantos2000/README.md

 ## About me

-Graduated in **Computer Technician** for +3 years and 3 years working with development, I've been more surprised with technology and what it is capable of for you.
+Graduated in **Computer Technician** and 6 years working with development, I've been more surprised with technology and what it is capable of for you.

 I always try to reinvent myself, learn something new, make some code, put an idea on paper, anyway, I always like to keep my software (my brain) up to date as possible.